Department of Computer Science

 CS 4253.
 Machine Learning.
 (3-0) 3 Credit Hours.

+Prerequisite: CS 3793.
 Study of fundamental concepts and methods of machine learning.
-Topics include unsupervised learning, supervised learning, reinforcement learning and other advanced topics selected by instructor.
-Differential Tuition: $150.
+Topics include unsupervised learning, supervised learning, reinforcement learning, and other advanced topics selected by the instructor.
+Generally offered: Fall.
+This course has Differential Tuition.
 Course Fee: IUCS $45.

 CS 4263.
 Deep Learning.
 (3-0) 3 Credit Hours.

+Prerequisite: CS 3793.
 Study of advanced techniques for learning models.
 Algorithmic and hands-on introduction to deep neural networks and adversarial learning.
 Topics include convolutional models, generative networks, neural network vulnerabilities, and attention models, with applications in natural language understanding and computer vision.
-Differential Tuition: $150.
+Generally offered: Spring.
+This course has Differential Tuition.
 Course Fee: IUCS $45.

 CS 4313.
 Automata, Computability, and Formal Languages.
 (3-0) 3 Credit Hours.

+Prerequisite: CS 3343.
 Discussion of abstract machines (finite state automata, pushdown automata, and Turing machines), formal grammars (regular, context-free, and type 0), and the relationship among them.
-Differential Tuition: $150.
+Generally offered: Spring.
+This course has Differential Tuition.
 Course Fee: IUCS $45.

 CS 4353.
 Unix and Network Security.
 (3-0) 3 Credit Hours.

+Prerequisite: CS 3433.
 A technical survey of the fundamentals of computer and information security.
-Issues include cryptography, authentication, attack techniques at both the OS and network level, defense techniques, intrusion detection, scan techniques and detection, forensics, denial of service techniques and defenses, libpcap, libdnet and libnet programming.
+Issues include cryptography, authentication, attack techniques at both the OS and network level, defense techniques, intrusion detection, scan techniques and detection, forensics, denial of service techniques and defenses, libpcap, libdnet, and libnet programming.
 Generally offered: Spring.
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: IUCS $45.

 CS 4363.
 Cryptography.
 (3-0) 3 Credit Hours.